bdenckla/MAM-parsed/README.md

     * custom XML tags
     * 0 (zero) and תתת (triple-tav) pseudo-verses

-This Git repository also contains a toy sample application giving some sense of how the JSON files might be used.
+This Git repository also contains a toy sample application, `template-survey-example.py`, giving some sense of how the JSON files might be used.

 The format of these JSON files is not yet stable.
 I.e. if you write an application